EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ### List and create buckets

-List the buckets in your account:
+List the buckets owned by the S3 account associated with the access key:

 ```bash
 aws s3 ls